WeaveCraft/EF-Core-BookstoreDB/README.md

 Download file at "https://github.com/vihu001/EF-Core-BookstoreDB"

-All the Dependencies -> Packages should already be inclued.
+All the Dependencies -> Packages should already be included.
 If not, download the following;

 Microsoft.EntityFrameworkCore